FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_Windows/install_on_Windows_with_external_database.md

     -   **Enable Nightly Log Rotation** – Select if you want the system to perform automatic backup and purging of log files on a nightly basis.
 When this feature is enabled, Server backups log files, generated on the respective day, and creates a new one for the subsequent day.
 The server takes a back up and creates a new log file at 23:59 or 00:00 hours, depending on the log file type.
 This option is enabled by default.
 You can enable or disable the nightly log rotation after installation - see the for more information.
     -   **Secret File Path**– The path to the `taeh` secret file you copied to this system.
 If blank, the installer creates a new secret file.
     -   If you are installing the first server in an Enterprise Cluster, you can specify a secret file or have the installer create one.
 Before you install {{< SecureTransport/componentshortname >}} on the other cluster nodes, you must copy the secret file to those systems.
     -   If you are installing the second or a subsequent server in the cluster, you must use the secret file you copied from the first server.
-For more information, see <a href="../../../prereqs_overview/secret_file#beforeinstallst_3365039947_1107715" class="MCXref xref">Secret file</a>.
+For more information, see [Secret file](../../../prereqs_overview/secret_file#beforeinstallst_3365039947_1107715).
     -   **ClusterAuto-Register IP/FQDN** – To automatically register a node in an Enterprise Cluster, specify it by its IP address or FQDN.
 Otherwise, leave the field empty.
 You can add a SecureTransport Server to the cluster at a later stage using the Administration Tool.
-For more information, see <a href="/bundle/SecureTransport_55_AdministratorGuide_allOS_en_HTML5/page/Content/AdministratorsGuide/large_enterprise_clustering/t_st_add_server_to_cluster.htm" class="MCXref xref">Add a server to a cluster</a>.
+For more information, see [Add a server to a cluster](/bundle/SecureTransport_55_AdministratorGuide_allOS_en_HTML5/page/Content/AdministratorsGuide/large_enterprise_clustering/t_st_add_server_to_cluster.htm).

     Click **Next** to continue.